kkots/ggxrd_hitbox_overlay_2211/README.md

 ; and is showing history in corresponding game mode. toggleShowInputHistory =

+; A keyboard shortcut.
+; Pressing this shortcut will disable/enable creation of particle effects such as superfreeze flash.
+; It will not remove particles that are already created or make particles that have already ; not been created appear. toggleAllowCreateParticles =

+; A keyboard shortcut.
+; Pressing this shortcut will clear the input history, for example in training mode, ; when input history display is enabled.
+; Alternatively, you can use the "clearInputHistoryOnStageReset" boolean setting to ; make the game clear input history when you reset positions in training mode or when ; round restarts in any game mode.
+; Alternatively, you can use the "clearInputHistoryOnStageResetInTrainingMode" boolean setting to ; make the game clear input history when you reset positions in training mode only. clearInputHistory =

+; Specify true or false.
+; Specify true if you want the input history to be cleared when stage is reset in any game mode, ; including when positions are reset in training mode.
+; You can also use a hotkey to clear history manually, specified in "clearInputHistory". clearInputHistoryOnStageReset = false

+; Specify true or false.
+; Specify true if you want the input history to be cleared when positions are reset in ; training mode only.
+; You can also use a hotkey to clear history manually, specified in "clearInputHistory". clearInputHistoryOnStageResetInTrainingMode = false

 ; Specify true or false.
 ; This disables the display of gray hurtboxes (for a toggle see toggleDisableGrayHurtboxes).
 ; Gray hurtboxes are residual hurtboxes that appear on hit/block and show the defender's hurtbox at the moment of impact.